Algebraic-Programming/ALP/README.md

-This, instead of automatically spawning a requested number of user processes, assumes a number of processes already exist and that we wish those processes to jointly execute a parallel ALP/GraphBLAS program.
+This, instead of automatically spawning a requested number of user processes, assumes a number of processes already exist and that we wish those processes to jointly execute a single parallel ALP/GraphBLAS program.

 ### Implementation